-How to Find Your Child’s Dosha Type and Why it Matters
+How to Find Your Child’s Ayurvedic Dosha

 Growing up in Romania, my grandmother used to say I would get sick if I played outside without a hat or a scarf.
 For many years, after going to medical school, I tried to figure out if my grandma’s wisdom had any scientific explanation.
 With time, I became convinced that there wasn’t any possible link between a cold day and “catching a cold.”

-After studying Ayurveda – the 5,000 year old healing Hindu system – I realized my grandmother was right.
+After studying Ayurveda – the 5,000 year old healing Hindu system, I realized my grandmother was right.
 Cold, windy weather actually can affect our health.

+According to Ayurveda, we are made of the same universal elements of nature: fire, water, earth, air, and ether.
 What makes us unique are the different combinations of these elements, called doshas, which constitute our mind-body types and personalities.

 The process of balancing a dosha involves accessing our “inner pharmacy” by engaging all the senses.